 We will pay for the entire cost of soliciting proxies.
-In addition to these proxy materials, our directors and employees and our proxy solicitation firm, Georgeson LLC, may also solicit proxies in person, by telephone, or by other means of communication.
-Directors and employees will not be paid any additional compensation for soliciting proxies, but Georgeson LLC will be paid its customary fee of \$12,500 plus out-of-pocket expenses if it solicits proxies.
+In addition to these proxy materials, our Directors and employees may also solicit proxies in person, by telephone, or by other means of communication.
+Our Directors and employees will not be paid any additional compensation for soliciting proxies.
+If we decide to engage a solicitation firm, we expect to pay customary fees not to exceed \$15,000 plus out-of-pocket expenses.
 We may also reimburse brokerage firms, banks and other nominees for the cost of forwarding proxy materials to beneficial owners.

-What does it mean if I receive more than one Notice?
+What does it mean if I receive more than one set of proxy materials?

-If you receive more than one Notice, your shares may be registered in more than one name or in different accounts.
-Please follow the voting instructions on the Notice to ensure that all of your shares are voted.
+If you receive more than one set of proxy materials, your shares may be registered in more than one name or in different accounts.
+Please follow the voting instructions on the proxy cards in the proxy materials to ensure that all of your shares are voted.